The Vision behind the Hype: 5 Virgil Abloh Quotes

 Influencers and communities decentralize the images of brands, that used to be more monolithic and now became increasingly fragmented.
 It becomes more and more a work-in-process activity to define the signals that your brand puts out and how the firm evolves organically and independently in our new and fragmented media landscape.

-In more than one interview Virgil mentioned being inspired by Italian brand United Colors of Benetton and its 90’s campaigns by Oliviero Toscani, featuring multicultural kids and other mood board-like elements while being completely free from the products themselves that the brand sold: it was at that stage that Virgil started to see a brand as not only a company manufacturing and marketing a product, but rather a platform creating a shared space for conversations.
+In more than one interview Virgil Abloh quotes include mentions of being inspired by Italian brand United Colors of Benetton and its 90’s campaigns by Oliviero Toscani, featuring multicultural kids and other mood board-like elements while being completely free from the products themselves that the brand sold: it was at that stage that Virgil started to see a brand as not only a company manufacturing and marketing a product, but rather a platform creating a shared space for conversations.

 In regards to marketing, one good strategy is to seed to a small, loyal community and curate your brand inside of it, rather than trying to go mainstream into the media establishment which requires huge budgets and resources, the community can be the ideal sandbox for finetuning a brand before scaling it while providing financial sustainability at the early stages.
 Take your community with you everywhere you go, and you will never be an outsider anywhere.